 Communication: Audiences & Persuasion, BA

-COMM students with a concentration complete 14 courses for the major, including a total of 5 courses are required to complete a concentration (three of which are COMM courses, two of which are non-COMM elective courses).
-A list of approved COMM concentration courses can be found here.
-Non-COMM elective courses require pre-approval from a member of the COMM Undergraduate Advising Team.
-Students may only complete one concentration
+Communication students with a concentration complete 14-credit major curriculum, including a total of 5 courses required to complete a concentration.
+Of the 5 courses required to complete a concentration, 3 courses are COMM courses, and 2 courses are non-COMM elective courses.
+A list of approved COMM Audiences and Persuasion concentration courses can be found on the Annenberg School for Communication website.
+Non-COMM elective courses require pre-approval from a member of the Communication Undergraduate Advising Team.
+Students may only complete one concentration.

 Audiences & Persuasion

 Courses in this concentration focus on both the social construction of audiences and the influence of interpersonal and mass mediated communication.
 Through this concentration students will gain an understanding of how individual and collective attitudes, opinions, information-processing, and behaviors develop, and how audiences and messages interact to create effects.
 Sample courses include: Social Media and Social Life; Children and Media; Advertising and Society; Communication and Persuasion; and Communication and Social Influence Laboratory.

 The minimum total course units for graduation in this major is 34.
 Double majors may entail more course units.

 Students must meet the following minimum course and GPA requirements as a condition of application to the major.
 Students may submit the application for the major after enrollment in the third required course.
 Meeting these requirements is not a guarantee of admission to the major.

 The deadline for declaring the major, declaring a concentration, changing a concentration, and/or removing a concentration is the last day to add a course in the students' final semester.

 - Completion of at least two of the following introductory core survey courses: